OHDSI/Broadsea/README.md

 ### Docker profiles

-This docker compose file makes use of [Docker profiles](https://docs.docker.com/compose/profiles/ "Docker Profiles") to allow for either a full default deployment ("default"), or a more a-la-carte approach in which you can pick and choose which services you'd like to deploy.
+Broadsea makes use of [Docker profiles](https://docs.docker.com/compose/profiles/ "Docker Profiles") to allow for either a full default deployment ("default"), or a more a-la-carte approach in which you can pick and choose which services you'd like to deploy.

 You can use this syntax for this approach, substituting profile names in:

 ```
-docker-compose --profile profile1 --profile profile2 .... up -d
+docker-compose --env-file .env --profile profile1 --profile profile2 .... up -d
 ```

 Here are the profiles available: